 Otherwise, the Binntal Landscape Park presents itself at its best with its enchanting views, authentic villages, extensive wildlife, the unique Grengj wild tulip, sparkling mountain lakes and breathtaking mountain landscapes.

 The best way to get around the Binntal Landscape Park is on foot or by mountain bike.
-In addition, the Alpin bus runs during the summer months and transports excursionists from Binn to Fäld and back to Binn after the hike
+In addition, the Alpin bus runs during the summer months, transporting excursionists from Binn to Fäld and back to Binn after the hike

 On one of the numerous signposted hiking trails you can reach every corner of the landscape park, whereby you also have the option for a guided tour or a theme trail.
 Here's a small selection of possible pastimes: